747500/crm/README.md

 # crm

 - This project is under development - arbitrary commit may not work;
-- the goal is backend, frontend on the second place;
+- the goal is backend.
+Frontend on the second place;
 - code in all branches of this repo is experimental, not testing/stable/etc;
 - frontend/interface is in Russian and there is no translation and i18n yet.